badaboot/gatsby-starter-minimal-ts/src/content/fun-things-to-do-near-vegas.md

 tags: ["animals", "Chicago", "zoos"]
 ---

-My husband and I moved to the greater Vegas area and found cool places to share.
-They're grouped by city name.
+My husband and I moved to the greater Vegas area from the Bay area, and found cool places to share.
+They are grouped by city name.

 ### Vegas off of the strip

-**University of Las Vegas**: Has a [free-admissions art gallery](https://www.unlv.edu/unit/marjorie-barrick-museum) featuring local artists.
+**University of Las Vegas**: Has a free-admissions [art gallery](https://www.unlv.edu/unit/marjorie-barrick-museum) featuring local artists.
 <img src='/venus.png' alt='Ailene Pasco: Venus at rest 2024' />
 <span>Ailene Pasco: Venus at rest 2024</span>